AdaCore/training_material/courses/spark_essentials/080_subprogram_contracts/03-contracts_by_cases.rst

         elsif Number'Old > 0 then Number = Number'Old + 1
         else Number = Number'Old);

-* You are really trying to show different expected outputs over the entire input range
+* Trying to show different expected outputs over the entire input range

   * Almost like a :ada:`case` expression!